Puerto Princesa International Airport: Expansion and contemporary history

-To meet the growing air transportation demands of Puerto Princesa and the province of Palawan, in 2014, the Department of Transportation (DOTr) awarded a $82.9-million (₱2.616 billion) contract to the joint venture of Kumho Industrial Co.
+To meet the growing air transportation demands of Puerto Princesa and the province of Palawan, in 2014, the Department of Transportation (DOTr) awarded an $82.9-million (₱2.616 billion) contract to the joint venture of Kumho Industrial Co.
 Ltd. and GS Engineering & Construction for the construction of new passenger terminal and cargo terminal building, a new apron, connecting taxiways, new state-of-the-art air navigation system, and other support facilities in compliance with the international civil aviation standards set by the International Civil Aviation Organization (ICAO).
-The new terminal was officially inaugurated on May 3, 2017 and opened for commercial operations on the next day.
+The new terminal was officially inaugurated on May 3, 2017, and opened for commercial operations on the next day.

+Between 2013 and 2014, MASwings operated flight routes to Kota Kinabalu, Malaysia.
 Philippine Airlines operated chartered flights from China, South Korea, and Taiwan in 2018.
 Meanwhile, Tigerair Taiwan launched commercial international flights to the airport from Taipei on June 7, 2019.
 Cebu Pacific also launched flights to Hong Kong from the airport on November 17 of that year.
 In March 2020, international flights were suspended due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic, along with flights in Manila and Clark.

+The largest aircraft accommodated by Puerto Princesa International Airport is a chartered Boeing 777-200ER operated by Omni Air International.

+In July 2025, it is announced that the airport will return to operate international flights by the end of the year, which plans to open a new route to South Korea and will be operated by Jeju Air.

 Structures

 Terminal

 The airport has a 13000 sqm two-level passenger terminal with a capacity of two million passengers annually and a seating capacity of 1,500.
 It was built by the joint venture of Kumho Industrial Co.
 Ltd. and GS Engineering & Construction.
 Its apron has six aircraft bays (four for narrow-body aircraft and two for wide-body aircraft as large as the Airbus A330, Airbus A350 and Boeing 787).
 The terminal has a Mabuhay Lounge by Philippine Airlines and a PAGSS Lounge.
 The terminal also has a seating capacity of 1,500.
 Outside the terminal is a parking lot with a capacity of 200 cars.

 The new terminal replaced the 3000 sqm old passenger terminal with an annual capacity of 350,000 passengers and an apron with four parking bays.
+In 2019, the terminal was equipped with free WiFi for all travellers.

 Runway

-The airport consists of a single 2,601 m and 45 m runway running at a direction of 09°/27°.
+The airport consists of a single 2,601 m and 45 m runway running at a direction of 093.1°/273.1°.
 The airport shares its single runway with Antonio Bautista Air Base.
-The runway is equipped with an instrument landing system, runway lights, and approach landing lights making the airport capable of nighttime operations as well as low visibility landings.
+The runway is equipped with an instrument landing system, runway lights, and approach landing lights making the airport capable of nighttime operations and low-visibility landings.